ch604/blcheck/README.md

 -q          Quiet modem with absolutely no output (useful for scripts) -p          Plain text output (no coloring, no interactive status, useful
             for tee'd output to a text file)
+-j num	    The number of parallel processes to use (default is 200%, or
+	    2x system core count.
+See `man parallel` for details.)
 -h          The help you are just reading
 </pre>